GerbilSoft/rom-properties/README.md

 * MS Visual C++ 2010 with the Windows 7 SDK
 * gcc-4.5 with MinGW-w64

-Clone the repository, then:
+You will also need to install [CMake](https://cmake.org/download/), since the project uses the CMake build system.

-* cd rom-properties
+Clone the repository, then open an MSVC or MinGW command prompt and run the following commands from your rom-properties repository directory:
 * mkdir build
 * cd build
 * cmake ..